kelvinkaicheung/Kelvin-Ip-Profile/HKTutoring.md

 <img src="/HKTutoring- Banner.png" />
 HKTutoring comes in two different platform: the website and the android app.
-To view the website in live, click here.
+To view the website in live, click <a href="https://hktutoring.web.app/" >here</a>.
-To check out the android app, click here.
+To check out the android app, click <a href="https://play.google.com/store/apps/details?id=com.hfad.HKTutoring">here</a>.

 <img src="/HKTutoringWeb.png" />
 Dynamic form creation using native javascript.